Spin putt vs push putt

 – More Distance potential.
 When using the spin putt it’s easier to make the longer putts, because of the added speed and glide the spin provides.
 Making it a good choice for outside the circle putts.

 – The wind is also a factor when choosing what putting style to use.
-Spin putts are the best choice when putting in a tailwind, Since the spin putts are thrown in a straighter line and released in a more flat angle, the wind will have less impact on the flight of your disc.
+Spin putts are the best choice when putting in a tailwind, Since the spin putts are thrown in a straighter line and released at a more flat angle, the wind will have less impact on the flight of your disc.